shinmoniee/ape-aws-ec2-assessment-1/incident-report.md

 ## Lessons learned

 - Application-level health checks can catch failures that infrastructure-level checks completely miss.
 EC2 status checks and default CloudWatch metrics wouldn't have flagged this incident at all.
-- Log rotation intervals need to match the actual write rate of the application — a default daily schedule is not universal and can be dangerously slow for high-volume logging.
+- Log rotation intervals need to match the actual write rate of the application.
+A default daily schedule is not universal and can be dangerously slow for high-volume logging.
 - Small root volumes (10 GiB) leave very little margin for unbounded log growth; either a larger/dedicated log volume or more aggressive rotation is needed for anything log-heavy.
 - Manual polling worked for this drill, but a production setup would benefit from the CloudWatch Agent tracking `disk_used_percent` with a proper alarm, instead of relying on someone checking manually.